jkwchui/chem-jon-hk/docs/chem/lessons/Y1/Week6/README.md

 You can come ask questions and we can do whatever chemistry (extra practice, outside syllabus material) you want to do and learn.
 I will also start up a Teams meeting for those who is not yet on-campus.

 The only homework for submission this week is the lab report, due for **Sunday 21:00**.
-Suggested

 <a href="./Session1" class="el-button el-button--success">Session 1: Structures </a>